cesarvr/blog/content/post/istio-2.md

 node app.js
 ```

-And we should get our proxy running.

 ![proxy-v1](https://github.com/cesarvr/hugo-blog/blob/master/static/istio-2/proxy-v1.gif?raw=true)

 ## More Than Just Proxy

-At this stage we just got a simple proxy server, now we are going to build some functionalities on top of this proxy so other services implement it.
+At this stage we just got a simple proxy server, now we need to build something on top of it, so other service can *inherit it*.

 ### Overriding Responses

-Let's write some code to override the default web server 404 page of our python web server.
+This can be interesting to redefine a behaviour for a service response, let's say you want to return a new kind of Base64 encoded string error message/cause so you user can copy paste in case of trouble, instead of re-writing and re-implementing this behaviour everywhere just add the algorithm to your "ambassador" container and let it override the response for all your services.

+To demonstrate this, let's create a 404 replacement page.

-We can start by defining a new 404 page using this [constant string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+We can start by defining a 404 page using this [constant string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ```js
 const HTTP404 = `